 Director of Italy Programs

 Victoria Van Luit

 Siena Program Coordinator

 All of your classes and program-related learning are included with your tuition.

 If you choose to live with a local roommate in an apartment, your housing is covered.
 If you opt for a homestay, there is an additional fee to help cover the costs of an extra member in the household.

 From pre-departure to orientation, from on site to re-entry, CET provides you with the support you need every step of the way.

-You’ll also receive an official transcript jointly issued by CET and UVA at the end of the term.
-You also have the option to request a School of Record transcript from the University of Minnesota for an additional fee if necessary.
+You’ll receive an official transcript issued by UVA at the end of the term.

 Complete the application through your online CET account.
 This is a brief form that asks for basic information and has a few short answer questions about why you want to study abroad.

 Upload a scan of your passport to your online CET account.
 This should be a single scan that includes the signed signature page and the photo/personal details page.
 Don’t have a passport yet?
 Let us know and we can help advise you.